-Descriptor This theme includes the ability to Graduates are expected to be • construct and sustain arguments and u se able to apply theory, analysis, these arguments, ideas and techniques in research and creative skills to problem solving for a given situation. solve problems and make • understand and see language-related reasoned decisions.
-They are problems in perspective. expected to be able to consider long-term and big picture • assess problems from multicultural point nt perspectives, to systematically of view; analyse, seek and select address complex problems and solutions in that perspective; plan and to be imaginative in their devise strategies to achieve them. solution seeking. • widen the ways of looking at problems
+- construct and sustain arguments and use these arguments, ideas and techniques in problem solving for a given situation. - understand and see language-related problems in perspective. - assess problems from multicultural point of view; analyse, seek and select solutions in that perspective; plan and devise strategies to achieve them. - widen the ways of looking at problems.

-Descriptor This theme includes the ability to Graduates are expected to be able to receive and interpret information, express ideas and share knowledge with diverse audiences in a range of media and formats.
-They are expected to be able to establish a rapport and build collaborative relationships with individuals and groups. communicate/present information, ideas, issues and solution efficiently and effectively. demonstrate awareness of the current developments in the area of study. participate actively in teams and professional networks. employ print, electronic, virtual and other forms of communication in addressing personal and larger-thanpersonal needs/requirements of stakeholders. make available time and accessibility in effectively engaging with stakeholder problems. help Japanese speaking people better appreciate Sri Lanka and its culture. be the bridge between Sri Lanka and Japan in multiple fields.
+Graduates are expected to be able to receive and interpret information, express ideas and share knowledge with diverse audiences in a range of media and formats.
+They are expected to be able to establish a rapport and build collaborative relationships with individuals and groups.

+- communicate/present information, ideas, issues and solution efficiently and effectively. - demonstrate awareness of the current developments in the area of study. - participate actively in teams and professional networks. - employ print, electronic, virtual and other forms of communication in addressing personal and larger-thanpersonal needs/requirements of stakeholders. - make available time and accessibility in effectively engaging with stakeholder problems. - help Japanese speaking people better appreciate Sri Lanka and its culture. - be the bridge between Sri Lanka and Japan in multiple fields.

 Descriptor This theme includes the ability to Graduates are expected to be able participate in lifelong learning in and to learn and work autonomously beyond their discipline. and ethically.
-They are expected • exhibit resilience, independence and to be lifelong learners, to show personal autonomy resilience, proactively and an • demonstrate leadership, personal ability to make principled characteristics and attitudes that are decisions in academic and consistent with ethical behaviour. professional spheres. understand academic integrity and professional ethics within a disciplinary context. • learn independently and proactively.
+They are expected exhibit resilience, independence and to be lifelong learners, to show personal autonomy resilience, proactively and an demonstrate leadership, personal ability to make principled characteristics and attitudes that are decisions in academic and consistent with ethical behaviour. professional spheres. understand academic integrity and professional ethics within a disciplinary context. learn independently and proactively.

-Descriptor This theme includes the ability to Graduates are expected to be • consider the wider implications of sensitive to cultural diversity local and global issues. and to embrace difference. • exercise cultural competence and Our graduates are expected to appreciate diversity. recognize a role for • help Sri Lanka strengthen ties themselves in creating a with Japan and gain social and sustainable future and be able economic benefits. to consider the social, • introduce developmental and cultural, environmental and progressive tools in practice in economic consequences of Japan, where necessary, for the national and international development of Sri Lanka as a issues. nation. • present multiple issues contrastively and persuasively.
+Descriptor This theme includes the ability to Graduates are expected to be consider the wider implications of sensitive to cultural diversity local and global issues. and to embrace difference. exercise cultural competence and Our graduates are expected to appreciate diversity. recognize a role for help Sri Lanka strengthen ties themselves in creating a with Japan and gain social and sustainable future and be able economic benefits. to consider the social, introduce developmental and cultural, environmental and progressive tools in practice in economic consequences of Japan, where necessary, for the national and international development of Sri Lanka as a issues. nation. present multiple issues contrastively and persuasively.

-The curriculum of the Bachelor of Arts Honors in Japanese, BAHons (Japanese) offered by the Department of Languages is mentioned below.
+The curriculum of the Bachelor of Arts Honours in Japanese, BA Hons (Japanese) offered by the Department of Languages is mentioned below.